 GLM data processing in the Ground System groups lightning flashes from the smallest increments (Events), to aggregates of Events (Groups) to aggregates of Groups (Flashes).
 Thus, Events are on a rectangular grid wherein each gridpoint is a GLM Field of View.
 Groups are plotted at the centroid of the Events that comprise the Group, and Flashes are plotted at the centroid of the Groups that comprise the Flash.
-Typically, the number of Events is greater than the number of Groups, which is greater than the number of Flashes.
+Typically, the number of Events is greater than the number of Flashes.
 Real-time GLM datasets normally consist of netCDF files that each contain 20 seconds of data.
 For example, there are separate files at 21:25:00, 21:25:20, 21:25:40, 21:26:00, 21:26:20, etc., assuming the GLM detected lightning during each of the corresponding 20 second intervals.